Ten Top Tips for Growing Onions from Seed

 2. Provide bottom heat

 The tops of my florescent plant lights are flat, and they give off just the right amount of bottom heat needed to help onion seeds germinate quickly.
-Onion germination is fastest as 68-77°F (20-25°C), with slight temperature drops at night.
+Onion germination is fastest at 68-77°F (20-25°C), with slight temperature drops at night.
 Before I started using the top of my plant light, I found that the top of the refrigerator was a sufficiently warm place to germinate onions.
 I enclose newly seeded containers in a plastic bag to maintain moisture, provide them with bottom heat, and the onion seeds germinate in about 8 days.

 Trimming onion seedlings